manishd910/Project/README.md

-# Project
+# Python Project
-It consists of data science projects by using python libraries
+It consists of data analysis projects by using python libraries